- When does mediation occur?

 My office will then set a date for the mediation, and invite the parties to gather any notes, documents, or materials that might reasonably be needed for the upcoming session.
 As stated, it’s common for both parties to be invited to see a lawyer before the mediation, to obtain some general understanding about their legal rights and obligations.
 That’s not necessary in every case, but it’s often wise.
 We’ll discuss that in advance.

 Some parties want to bring their lawyer to the mediation, and that’s something that can also be discussed at the time.
-I am pleased to have counsel present and at any mediation, but sometimes uncomfortable in family mediation when one party is represented and the other is not.
+I am pleased to have counsel present and at any mediation, but it may sometimes be uncomfortable (in family mediation) when one party is represented and the other is not.

 The mediation itself can usually be set at an early and convenient time.
 While trial dates for court cases are often a year or more away, it’s usually possible to set up a mediation within several weeks.
 Often, Mediation can be held outside of normal business hours.